-For any class with a waitlist, students who do not attend the first two class sessions in a semester may be dropped from the class to allow waitlisted students to enroll in the course, at the instructor's discretion.
+Students who do not attend the first two class sessions in a semester may be dropped from the class at the instructor's discretion.
 Students not able to attend a class are responsible for contacting the faculty member prior to the second-class meeting.